tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 12 finished
+I wrote a lot and decided I had forgot my plan and deleted most of it.
+Once I did that the problem was not bad.
+I did have to come up with my own stack implementation.
+Still gross.

+Second part of the problem was a generalization of the first part.

 ## Day 12
 Problem seems easy.
 Go does not have a built in stack?
 I found an issue that bothers me about go.
 I could rely on some rando from the internet?
 Maybe that is the intention.
 OR I could on myself.
 I trust neither the random nor me to write the stack correctly.